 When flu season is upon us, it may take more than an apple a day to keep the doctor away.
 Apples are just one option in a slough of foods and activities that work together to fight the flu.

 Fighting the flu is particularly difficult for the elderly, who tend to have weaker immune systems.
-But it is all the more important for elderly to fight the flu for that exact reason.
+However, it is all the more important for the elderly to fight the flu for that exact reason.
 Declining health is one of the main fears of the elderly.
-And to be frank, the flu in the elderly can be dangerous.
+Also, the flu in the elderly can be dangerous.

 At Daystar Retirement Village we plan menus that allow residents to choose from an array of delicious and healthy foods.
 Eating a diet loaded with fruits and vegetables is always a good plan, one that will ensure you get the nutrients needed to fuel an active lifestyle.

 Here is a list of the best food for flu fighting that scientists say are particularly healthful when it comes to fighting the flu: